Emergency eye wash manufacturers

 Safetyman Pty Ltd is the Australian leader in this special area of emergency shower and eye wash safety technology.

 Emergency Shower and Eye WashAll of its deluge equipment is designed and manufactured in its Sydney plant.
-Its deluge showers are internationally recognized with installations in France, Russia, Indonesia, Malaysia, Singapore, Turkey, China and in the Middle East, South America, West Africa and other places.
+Its deluge showers are internationally recognized with installations in France, Russia, Indonesia, Malaysia, Singapore, Turkey, China, and in the Middle East, South America, West Africa, and other places.
 They stand ready to perform their lifesaving services.

 Please refer to all the Safetyman links under the heading ‘Australia’ in the Navigation Menu of this website.

-The emergency safety shower and/or emergency eyewash station must be installed within 10 seconds walking time from the location of a hazard.
+The emergency safety shower and/or emergency eyewash station must be installed within 10 seconds of walking time from the location of a hazard.

 Safety Shower Requirements – How to Comply